 The Vice-Presidential role is also an honorary one.
 We have two Vice-Presidents.
 Our first Vice-President was appointed in February 2021 and is Stephen Threlfall; he is a very well respected expert in the classical music scene.
 Read more about Stephen HERE.
 Our second is Martin Hughes, lead violinist of the Lakeland Sinfonia orchestra and leading director of music festivals around Hexham.
 Our Vice-Presidents are honorary roles, and are there to provide vast experience in delivering live orchestral music and developing musicians.

 Peter Crompton is the Manager, Librarian (and a fine trumpet player) of the Lakeland Sinfonia orchestra.
 As well as managing and playing in the orchestra, he has performed solos and duets at our concerts.

 Martin Hughes is the Leader of the Lakeland Sinfonia, playing lead violin with the orchestra and as soloist.
 Martin is also responsible for programming ad scheduling the Lakeland Sinfonia concerts.

 Sally Seed is our Marketing Manager and is responsible for managing day to day marketing and publicity, the annual brochure, press releases and social media.

-Katherine Carter is the Concert Coordinator.
+Katharine Carter is the Concert Coordinator.
 She coordinates all the activity on concert days, helping to ensure that arrangements on stage and behind the scenes meet the needs of the orchestra and soloists.

 We have several teams of volunteers who help with distributing publicity around the Kendal area, running the pop-up box office in the foyer on concert nights, and helping in the auditorium.
 Running the Members’ subscription ticket scheme and advanced ticket sales is also heavily dependent on the help of volunteers.